 You’re also under no legal obligation to provide your tenant with any justification for raising rent.
 There are also no restrictions on the amount a Virginia landlord can raise rental payments on a tenant by.
 However, raising rental rates without reason might cause the tenants to distrust you, as a landlord.

 Early Lease Termination

-Normally, a tenant in a fixed-term lease can only move out after their term has ended.
+Normally, a tenant in a fixed-term lease can only move out after their lease period has ended.
 If not, as a landlord, you can hold them liable for making all rental payment dues under the rental agreement.

 There are some exceptions to that blanket rule for a tenant, though.
 In Virginia, a tenant can legally break their rental agreement early for the following reasons.

 - Active military duty